Yusu-f/livegap-charts/docs/getting-started.md

 [image here]

-Use the navigiation bar to your right to fully customize the look and feel of your chart.
+Use the sidebar to your right to fully customize the look and feel of your chart.

 !!! tip
-    Swipe right on a mobile device to open the navigation bar.
+    Swipe left on a mobile device to open the sidebar.

 ## Install LiveGap Charts on your Device